-The cross-platform game builds on this simple interface, introducing new wrinkles along the way.
+The game builds on this simple interface, introducing new wrinkles along the way.
 Some levels see you commanding a swarm of the creatures, some of whom must, due to the level design’s puzzle, be sacrificed along the way.
-All of this, in order to achieve the objective: see at least one of the creatures find its way to the end of the level.
+All of this, to achieve the objective: see at least one of the creatures find its way to the end of the level.

-Badland takes the fundamental experience and elements of platform gaming with its “get to the end” objective, and makes something really wonderful out of it by doing it well and cleverly.
+Badland takes the fundamental experience and elements of platform gaming with its “get to the end” objective, and makes something wonderful out of it by doing it well and cleverly.

 Expansion packs and additional content created over the years since its release will give even the hardcore gamer hours and hours of enjoyable, compelling gameplay that will continually surprise them.

-One of the best cross-platform PC games on mobile, Badland is a real gem and proves that quality and good construction can be timeless.
+One of the best PC games on mobile, Badland is a real gem and proves that quality and good construction can be timeless.

 How much fun and how deep of a game can you have if all your interface input is just tapping?
 As it turns out, Crashlands answers this question with a lot and very.

 A whimsical, bright, and cartoony design sets the mood for this innovative action/crafting/resource-management/RPG hybrid.
-It sees the player as an intergalactic trucker with the improbable name of “Flux Dabes,” whose shipment and the ship end up crash-landing on a planet due to the sinister plotting of the even more improbably named “Hewgodooko.”
+It sees the player as an intergalactic trucker with the improbable name of “Flux Dabes,” whose shipment and the ship ends up crash-landing on a planet due to the sinister plotting of the even more improbably named “Hewgodooko.”

 Crashlands is friendly and inviting, and teaches the player quickly and intuitively in its mechanics as it goes along.
-Finding and creating gear, exploring and leveling up, and progressing in the world the game lays out will easily consume 30+ hours of dedicated gameplay.
+Finding and creating gear, exploring and levelling up, and progressing in the world the game lays out will easily consume 30+ hours of dedicated gameplay.
 It somehow manages to balance an open-world gameplay style while presenting a linear, story-driven main quest and payoff on both ends.

 Fresh, funny writing and a fair, fun difficulty level make it a mobile game that plays to the strengths of the platform.
 The simple tap interface is smartly used to do some very complex item crafting and gaming.
 Boss fights, level progression, super-customizable gear, and a satisfying build and inventory system are all made with great care.